-- (b) plans showing the proposed method of providing development with water and sewage services, including among other things system modelling and a review and confirmation of capacity within the relevant servicing systems; - (c) a stormwater management strategy, which may include plans showing the proposed locations and sizes of stormwater management facilities and preliminary grading; - (d) assessments of any hazardous lands and hazardous sites that might be present in the subject area, and the measures that development will need to incorporate to address any such hazards; - (e) transportation plans and impact studies that, among other things, include plans showing the proposed road and active transportation networks, identifies connections to the existing road network, and identifies the timing and phasing of improvements and upgrades to existing roads and intersections; - (f) archaeological assessments for any Archaeologically Sensitive Areas or lands with archaeological potential in the subject area; - (g) studies that assess potential land use conflicts and adverse impacts and that identify specific measures to be implemented for the mitigation or avoidance of such conflicts and impacts; - (h) plans showing the proposed phasing of development and the provision of services for each phase; and - (i) recommendations for future studies, reports, and assessments that should be included with a complete application proposing development in the subject area, where future development in the subject area is, or can reasonably be, expected. - 15.
+- (b) plans showing the proposed method of providing development with water and wastewater services, including among other things system modelling and a review and confirmation of capacity within the relevant servicing systems; - (c) an assessment of the vulnerabilities and risks associated with climate-influenced hazards that could affect the proposed method of providing services and proposed infrastructure, along with a description of the risk reduction measures or strategies that development will need to incorporate to address those risks and vulnerabilities; - (d) a stormwater management strategy, which may include plans showing the proposed locations and sizes of stormwater management facilities and preliminary grading; - (e) assessments of any hazardous lands and hazardous sites that might be present in the subject area, and the measures that development will need to incorporate to address any such hazards; - (f) transportation plans and impact studies that, among other things, include plans showing the proposed road and active transportation networks, identifies connections to the existing road network, and identifies the timing and phasing of improvements and upgrades to existing roads and intersections; - (g) archaeological assessments for any Archaeologically Sensitive Areas or lands with archaeological potential in the subject area; - (h) studies that assess potential land use conflicts and adverse impacts and that identify specific measures to be implemented for the mitigation or avoidance of such conflicts and impacts; - (i) plans showing the proposed phasing of development and the provision of services for each phase; and - (j) recommendations for future studies, reports, and assessments that should be included with a complete application proposing development in the subject area, where future development in the subject area is, or can reasonably be, expected. - 15.
 The terms of reference established for an MESP may include components or requirements that are not specifically identified in this section of the Official Plan, as warranted by the specific circumstances surrounding the subject area or the proposed development, and may omit any of the components listed in No. 7.2.6.14 where the Township is of the opinion that existing information is sufficient and can be adequately integrated into the MESP.